SirDagen/php-beautiful-numbers/README.md

 ## 1. sinum() – SI numbers ##

-Not only in the physics department it is good practice to use the [SI format](https://en.wikipedia.org/wiki/International_System_of_Units) for writing down any number (large or small in particular).
+Not only in the physics department it is good practice to use the [SI format](https://en.wikipedia.org/wiki/International_System_of_Units) for writing down any number (large or small in particular: n, µ, m, k, M, G, ...).
 This ensures easy readability and only makes the output as precise as necessary (usually 3 digits are the sweet spot.
+Precision sets the number of digits not the decimal places.

 ```php
 echo $bn->sinum( 9.8437291615846E-5, 's' ); // all options as in "__construct"